 Makoshika State Park

 Makoshika State Park is near Glendive Montana.
 Makoshika is a Lakota phrase that means “bad land” or “bad spirit.”
 If you want to walk the same trails as T-Rex and Triceratops, walk along the hiking trails and try to image what the land looked like millions of years ago, this is your place.
 The Visitor's Center has a great interpretive exhibits that your kids will love.
-When we visited, there was a paleontology intern from the University of Montana at Bozeman on site and he was full of answers…because, of course, my kids were full of questions.
+When we visited, there was a paleontology intern from Montana State University at Bozeman (don't make the rookie mistake of referring to it as the University of Montana because they'll potentially ask you to leave the state…only kidding a little bit) on site and he was full of answers…because, of course, my kids were full of questions.

 There's a nominal fee to enter Makoshika State Park and additional fees apply if you'd like to camp there.
 It's a fantastic place to explore and if you ever thought the badlands were a desolate and ugly place, it's anything but.